You are viewing the global institutional website

 For cultural institutions

-The platform articulates territorial nodes with a common methodology, local alliances and criteria for documentation, safeguarding and reporting.
+The platform articulates chapters with a shared methodology, local alliances and criteria for documentation, safeguarding and reporting.

 For foundations and philanthropy

-The model prioritizes verifiable impact, fiscal traceability, sustained partnerships and installed capacity by territory.
+The model prioritizes traceability, sustained partnerships, verifiable reporting and installed cultural capacity by territory.

 For communities and artists